hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 - `min.pct`: only test genes that are detected in a minimum fraction of cells in either of the two populations.
 Meant to speed up the function by not testing genes that are very infrequently expressed.
 Default is 0.1.
 	- **Cons:** if set to a very high value could incur many false negatives due to the fact that not all genes are detected in all cells (even if it is expressed)

-You could use one or the other of these arguments or both.
-By default this function will return to you genes that exhibit both positive and negative expression changes.
-Typically, we opt for keeping only the positive changes.
+You could use any combination of these arguments depending on how stringent/lenient you want to be.
+Also, by default this function will return to you genes that exhibit both positive and negative expression changes.
+Typically, we add an argument `only.pos` to opt for keeping only the positive changes.
 The code to find markers for each cluster is shown below. **We will not run this code, however we will revisit this function a little bit later in the lesson.**

 ```r
 ## DO NOT RUN THIS CODE ##